uikoo9/viho/packages/viho-llm/README.md

   baseURL: 'https://api.openai.com/v1', // or your custom endpoint });

-// Send a chat message
-const response = await openai.chat({
+// Send a chat message (using native OpenAI API format) const response = await openai.chat({
-  modelID: 'gpt-4o',
+  model: 'gpt-4o',
-  modelThinking: 'enabled', // 'enabled' or 'disabled' for reasoning models
+  messages: [
-  systemPrompt: 'You are a helpful assistant.',
-  userPrompt: 'Hello, how are you?',
+    { role: 'system', content: 'You are a helpful assistant.' }, { role: 'user', content: 'Hello, how are you?' }, ],
 });

 console.log(response);